david618/dcosadmin/installation/disconnected/README.md

 sudo yum install -y ipset unzip libtool-ltdl libseccomp policycoreutils-python
 </pre>

 You can use the run_cluster_cmd.sh (Bash Script) to run installer on all the nodes.
-I put a copy of the script in my home folder where my private key was also at.

 Edit the script and set the username and pkifile.